Why I Love My Bush: 5 Women On Why They're Done Shaving Their Pubic Hair

-Perhaps you've already heard: The bush is back.
-Yes, claiming that a body part is "in" or "out" of fashion is still inherently problematic, yet many have noted that a fuller-bodied pubic hairstyle is being celebrated in the public eye in 2018 in a way it hasn't been for quite some time.
+You might have already heard, but the bush is back.
+And yes, despite the problematic nature of claiming that a body part is "in" or "out" of fashion, it has been noted by many that a fuller-bodied pubic hairstyle is being celebrated in the public eye in 2018 in a way it hasn't been for quite some time.

 In 2013, photographer Petra Collins' picture showing her pubic hair was deleted from Instagram, causing uproar and igniting debate.
-In 2017, Ashley Graham, model and forever champion of owning your body and your choices, said in an interview: "I have a full bush.
+In 2017, Ashley Graham, model and champion of owning your body and your choices, said in an interview: "I have a full bush.
 Period.
 It’s about your preference, and your partner's preference."
-Amber Rose, too, posted a picture of her full foliage on Instagram in 2017 (it was also deleted, but lives on on Twitter).
-Earlier this year, even Vogue noted a return to more hair down there — a trend likened by waxer Pat Stark to the "return to thicker brows."
+Thank you too for Amber Rose, who posted a picture of her full foliage on Instagram in 2017 (it was also deleted, but lives on on Twitter).
+Earlier this year, even US Vogue noted a return to more hair down there – a trend likened by waxer Pat Stark to the "return to thicker brows".

 Advertisement

-In reality, the eulogy for a fully dressed mons pubis was written way before the dawn of low-rise jeans and the desire for a hot wax.
-Because, of course, women have been waxing, shaving, and preening their nether regions since the dawn of time.
+In reality, the eulogy for a fully dressed pubis was written way before the dawn of low-rise jeans and the desire for a hot wax.
+Because of course, women have been waxing, shaving and preening their nether regions since the dawn of time.

 Advertisement